mikpat/Deformable-models/README.md

 ## Approach

 The nerve images are slices of the 3D nerve taken at approximetly equidistant lengths.
 This results in images that do not change rapidly inbetween images.
 Therefore, a model that gradually evolves over a squence of images is suitable for this task.
 Deformable model is a curve that moves under the influence of external and internal forces.
-The external forces depends on the information from the image.
+The external forces depend on the information from the image.
 The internal forces imposes prior smoothness to the curve.
 In this project, curve was represented by a set of points(also called a snake).
 The external forces were calculated based on Chan-Vese algorithm.
 Internal forces introducted elasticity(first-order derivitive of the curviture) and ridigity(second-order derivitive of the curviture) to the overall force.

 ## Results